-The senior thesis in the Department of Greek and Latin at CUA is intended to demonstrate a student's capacity for independent work and research.
-While it need not break new ground in the field at large, the thesis should display the following characteristics:
+The senior project in the Department of Greek and Latin at CUA is intended to demonstrate a student's capacity for independent work and, where appropriate to the topic, research.
+While it need not break new ground in the field at large, the project should display the following characteristics:

 - It should possess a clearly defined topic appropriate to its level, scope, and scale (see below).
-Topics that are too general will not permit the demonstration of more advanced research skills. - It should contain, topic permitting, a coherent argument that arrives at a plausible conclusion. - It should show engagement with a varied selection of the major research tools and resources of the discipline (e.g., databases, electronic resources, textual editions, journal articles, etc.).
-In many cases this requirement will be demonstrated in the references in the notes accompanying the project. - It should demonstrate original (to the student) analysis of an appropriate selection of primary sources.
-It is this requirement, above all, that may set the senior thesis apart from a student's past papers. - It should contain translations of all quotations in the ancient languages.
-At the discretion of the thesis adviser, these translations may either be cited appropriately from other sources or produced by the student. - It should employ formal academic language and contain, when submitted, no stylistic, grammatical, or typographical errors.
+Topics that are too general will not permit the demonstration of more advanced skills. - It should contain, topic permitting, a coherent argument that arrives at a plausible conclusion, or (as, for example, in the case of a translation with commentary) it should possess a feasible goal to which all of its content clearly contributes. - It should show engagement with a varied selection of the major research tools and resources of the discipline (e.g., databases, electronic resources, textual editions, journal articles, etc.).
+In many cases this requirement will be demonstrated in the references, footnotes, or endnotes. - It should demonstrate original (to the student) analysis or use of an appropriate selection of primary sources.
+It is this requirement, above all, that may set the senior project apart from a student's past work. - It should contain translations of all quotations in the ancient languages.
+At the discretion of the adviser, these translations may either be cited appropriately from other sources or produced by the student. - It should employ formal academic language and contain, when submitted, no stylistic, grammatical, or typographical errors.